Website Christians Against Poverty New Zealand

 Bring to this executive leadership role your expertise in providing effective people and culture processes, and operational support systems that will enable CAP’s teams to be equipped and engaged to carry out their mahi.

-Also, working alongside a team of executive colleagues, the CEO, and on occasions the Board, the role casts a vision for the overall employee experience at CAP, leading us to be a preferred place of employment, and a great place to work.
+As a member of the senior leadership team, working alongside executive colleagues, the CEO, and on occasions the Board, the role oversees the strategy for the overall employee experience at CAP, leading us to be a preferred place of employment, and a great place to work.
 Ensuring CAP’s staff are engaged in the values of the organisation, well supported and on a journey of growth are other key aspects of this position.

 - To provide executive level leadership, working collaboratively as a member of the Executive Leadership Team on CAP’s organisational strategy and outworking of mission